Baricitinib

 JAK of All Trades

-The Story of Baricitinib, the JAK Inhibitor Curing HIV and Treating COVID-19
+Baricitinib and the JAK Inhibitors Curing HIV-1 and Treating COVID-19

 Baricitinib’s journey started on November 4th, 2010: “I remember that day.
 I’ll remember it for the rest of my life,” said Christina Gavegnano, PhD. “[An] idea came when a guest lecturer was speaking about a class of drugs called JAK inhibitors.”